SoftwareAG/sagdevops-ci-infra/README.md

 * Mirror product repository with the following products
   * Integration server
   * Deployer
-  * Test Suite
+  * Unit Test Framework
   * Asset Build Environment
+  * Designer with Service Development
 * Mirror fix repository with the latest fixes for the above products
-* License key files for the above products
+* License key files for Integration Server and Unit Test Framework

 To get started fork this project as you will need to customize it.